apache/datasketches-website/docs/KeyFeatures.md

 <h3>Multiple sketch algorithms</h3>
 * Theta Sketches that enable Set Operations
-* HLL sketches for the best accuracy/storage trade-off if only counting and merging are required.
+* HLL[1] sketches for the best accuracy/storage trade-off if only counting and merging are required.
 * Tuple Sketches for aggregating associative behaviors.

 <h3>Designed for Large-scale Computing Systems</h3>